cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 // CCF: Consumer Chain Function
 // Utility method
 function SendPendingSlashRequests() {
-  // check whether the CCV channel to the provider chain is established if providerChannel != "" {
   // iterate over every pending SlashPacket in reverse order foreach data IN pendingSlashPackets.Reverse() {
-      if jailUntil[data.valAddress] <= currentTimestamp() {
+    if !validatorSet[data.valAddress].outstandingSlash {
       // create packet and send it using the interface exposed by ICS-4 packet = Packet{data: data, destChannel: providerChannel}
       channelKeeper.SendPacket(packet)

-        // set jailUntil for this validator
+      // set outstandingSlash for this validator
-        jailUntil[data.valAddress] = currentTimestamp() + data.jailTime
+      validatorSet[data.valAddress].outstandingSlash = TRUE
     }
   }

   // remove pending SlashPacket
   pendingSlashPackets.Remove()
 }
-}
 ```
 - **Initiator:**
   - The consumer CCV module.
 - **Expected precondition:**
-  - None.
+  - `providerChannel != ""`.
 - **Expected postcondition:**
   - If the CCV channel to the provider chain is established,
-    - for each `data` in `pendingSlashPackets` in reverse order, such that `jailUntil[data.valAddress]` is not larger than the current timestamp,
+    - for each `data` in `pendingSlashPackets` in reverse order, such that `validatorSet[data.valAddress].outstandingSlash` is false,
       - a packet with the `SlashPacketData` is sent to the provider chain;
-      - `jailUntil[data.valAddress]` is set to the current timestamp plus `data.jailTime`;
+      - `validatorSet[data.valAddress].outstandingSlash` is set to true;;
     - all the pending `SlashPacket`s are removed.
 - **Error condition:**
   - None.